HenishV5/freeze-tag-game/README.md

   - Check your version with `python --version` or `python3 --version`
   - If you have multiple Python versions, use the appropriate command (`python3` or `py -3`)

-- **Virtual Environment Creation Fails**
+- **Environment Setup Problems**
-  - On Ubuntu/Debian: `sudo apt install python3-venv` or `sudo apt install python3.X-venv` (where X is your Python version)
+  - For virtual environment issues in Ubuntu/Debian: `sudo apt install python3-venv`
-  - If venv doesn't work, try using virtualenv instead: `pip install virtualenv && virtualenv freezetag_env`
+  - If virtual environments fail consistently, try using Conda instead
+  - For Conda: ensure Conda is in your PATH with `export PATH="$HOME/miniconda/bin:$PATH"`

 - **LCM Installation Problems**
   - Ubuntu/Debian: `sudo apt install build-essential libglib2.0-dev`
   - macOS: `brew install glib`
+  - In Conda: `conda install -c conda-forge glib`
   - Windows: We strongly recommend using WSL instead of native Windows for LCM

 - **GUI Does Not Display**
   - Verify tkinter is installed: `python -m tkinter`
   - Ubuntu/Debian: `sudo apt install python3-tk`
   - macOS: `brew install python-tk`
+  - Conda: `conda install -c conda-forge tk`
   - WSL: Install an X server on Windows and export DISPLAY (e.g., `export DISPLAY=:0`)

 - **Agents Not Moving**